kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 **Skill notes:**
 - We only need 1 point in Demolitions, since all of our Jedi Mine Tricks happen outside of combat.
-- We only need 1 point in Stealth for the
+- We only need 1 point in Stealth for the belt, and 1 point in Security to open one door on the Endar Spire.
 - We need Persuade for several conversations:
   1. On Dantooine, we must Persuade Juhani to return to the Jedi.
   2. On Manaan, we must Persuade the scared scientists to lower the force field.